nossidge/poefy/README.md

     $ cd path/to
     $ poefy -l eliot.db ballata

-Note that using this option, you *do* need to specify the '.db' file extension of the chosen corpus.
+Note that using this option you must use the whole file name, i.e. "coleridge.db" and not just "coleridge".

 #### Option `-f` or `--form`